sandersn/manual/How-to-upgrade-to-Typescript-without-anybody-noticing.md

 Here's how.
 I'm going to use [typescript-eslint-parser](https://github.com/eslint/typescript-eslint-parser) as an example package so you can follow along if you want.
+Notably, this package *parses* Typescript, but is *written* in Javascript.

 ## Add tsconfig